Kawkhali Upazila, Pirojpur: Administration

 Kawkhali Upazila is divided into five union parishads: Amrajuri, Chirapara Parshaturia, Kawkhali, Sayna Raghunathpur, and Shial Kati.
 The union parishads are subdivided into 45 mauzas and 59 villages.

 Kawkhali town

 Kawkhali is a small town and its communication depends on rivers and roads.
-It has a launch & steamer station which dates from the British period.
+It has a launch and steamer station which dates from the British period.
 The Gabkhan Channel starts from Kawkhali near the village of Ashoa.
 On it many ships run from Mongla seaport to Dhaka.